incepter/react-async-states/packages/docs/docs/api/99-concurrent-mode.md

 to suspend only itself.

 ## Tearing
-The library doesn't include `useRef` at all, and schedules a render everytime the state changes, so it is immune to all tearing problems.

-Just don't make it tear with own custom selectors.
+The library performs an optimistic lock, so everytime a subscribed component renders, it will check the current version in the instance, if different, it will schedule an update.

 ## Transitions
 If your producer isn't used with a `runEffect`, then the transition to the `pending` state is scheduled immediately in a sync way.
-So you may benefit from `useTransition` ans `startTransition` APIs.
+So you may benefit from `useTransition` and `startTransition` APIs.